miselkrstovic/organization-chart/README.md

 # Organization Chart

-A library that provides a visual organization-chart development support for Delphi.
+A library that provides a visual organization chart support for Delphi based software development.

 <!--![Main](screenshots/main.png)-->